Adam-Norberg/LC_SCP106/README.md

 ### Damage related
 >!
 Grabs & Kill players he comes in contact with.
+>!
+Player can be saved if SCP is stunned.

 ### Behaviour
 >!
 Detects noise, and will investigate source of noise.